 Evil Old Folks: Tso Lan referred to himself as old, though all demons may count since they're thousands of years old.

-Evil Overlord: They all had their own empires across the Earth before they were free, and had some time to rule them again when Shendu re-wrote history with the Book of Ages.
+Evil Overlord: They all had their own empires across the Earth before they were sealed, and had some time to rule them again when Shendu re-wrote history with the Book of Ages.

 Genius Bruiser: All of them, given that they are demon sorcerors after all, though some are much more cerebral than others.